 If you have already contracted a private funeral director and there is an existing debt, you may be eligible for a grant of up to $625 if the funeral cost is moderate.
 The grant will be paid directly to the funeral director.

 If the funeral account has been paid in full, no assistance can be provided.

 Before you begin

 - current bank statements from the deceased and all immediate relatives.
 If you do not have access to a bank statement for the deceased, you must provide their banking details.

 - if the family is estranged, a statutory declaration is required explaining the circumstances.

-- if the deceased died in a motor vehicle accident funeral expenses may be covered by the Motor Accident Commission.
-Phone the Motor Accident Commission on 8422 8100 or Allianz on 1300 618 389
+- If the deceased died in a motor vehicle accident, funeral expenses may be covered by Compulsory Third Party (CTP) insurance.
+Contact the South Australian CTP Insurance Personal Injury Helpline on 1300 303 558.

 How to apply